-Seed rate below 2.0 m/ac resulted in >15% yield penalty (Table 1).
-Increase in yield with higher seeding rate (slope of line in Fig. 2) was higher in barley compared to the response observed in wheat trial at the same location, indicating importance of relatively higher seeding rates in winter barley planting.
-Low plant stand (driven by poor seed germ on the variety used) might have confounded these results, therefore high-quality seed and compensation for low germ in seeding rates calculations might help avoid issues related to stand establishment.
+Seed rate below 1.6 m/ac resulted in >14% yield penalty.
+Increase in yield with higher seeding rate (slope of line in Fig. 2) was higher in barley compared to the response observed in wheat trial at the same location during both 2019-20 and 2020-21, indicating importance of relatively higher seeding rates in winter barley planting.
+Seed germ was accounted in seed rate calculations and improved plant stands compared to 2019-20.
+Therefore, good stand establishment using high quality seed and accounting for seed germ in seeding rate values is critical in achieving good stand and high yields.
+Use of canopy cover app (such as Canopeo) can also help in making decisions during spring regarding keeping barley/wheat crop or switching to corn/soybean if stand is poor.
+More research is needed however in streamlining these decisions.